ICTQual Level 4 Award in Non-Clinical Fire Safety Train the Trainer

 To enrol in ICTQual Level 4 Award in Non-Clinical Fire Safety Train the Trainer, learner must meet the following entry requirements:

-• Age Requirement: Learners are generally required to be at least 18 years old to enrol on this course, ensuring maturity and the ability to manage adult learning environments safely and professionally.
+• Age Requirement: Learners must be at least 16 years old to ensure maturity and professional conduct in adult learning environments.

-• Professional Experience: Learners are expected to have practical experience in roles related to fire safety, emergency response, health and safety, or facility management, with hands-on involvement in implementing fire safety protocols, conducting risk assessments, and managing emergency procedures in non-clinical settings.
+• Professional Experience: Practical experience in fire safety, emergency response, health & safety, or facility management in non-clinical settings.

-• English Proficiency: Learners must be proficient in English, the usual language of instruction, to fully comprehend course materials, participate actively in discussions, complete assessments, and communicate instructions effectively during training delivery.
+• English Proficiency: Good command of English to understand course materials, participate in discussions, complete assessments, and deliver training effectively.

 • Training or Teaching Experience (Desirable): While not mandatory, learners with previous experience in delivering training or teaching adults, such as working as a fire safety trainer, safety officer, instructor, or workplace facilitator, are better prepared to engage participants effectively and deliver structured learning sessions.